 Visit Upstate NY this Fall for the Flannel Fall Crawl

-Once the last apples fall and jack-o-lanterns start to disappear from front porches, Washington County craft beverage producers don their flannels and welcome locals and visitors alike for a multi-week celebration of the harvest, the Flannel Fall Crawl!
+Once the last apples fall and jack-o-lanterns start to appear on front porches, Washington County craft beverage producers don their flannels and welcome locals and visitors alike for a multi-week celebration of the harvest, the Flannel Fall Crawl!

-With more than a dozen craft beverage producers, Washington County is a bustling agricultural community, producing everything from hops and world-class wine grapes from Victory View Vineyard, South Dominion Vineyard, and Northern Cross Vineyard.
+With over a dozen craft beverage producers, Washington County is a bustling agricultural community, producing everything from hops to world-class wine grapes.
 Don’t forget your favorite dairy products and sweet corn.
-Not only will you have the opportunity to taste some incredible, seasonal brews while enjoying the changing seasons, but your visit will count toward the Flannel Fall Crawl challenge!
+Not only will you have the opportunity to taste some incredible seasonal brews while enjoying the changing seasons, but your visit will count toward the Flannel Fall Crawl challenge!

 Slyboro Ciderhouse is located in New York’s oldest u-pick orchard, Hick’s Orchard, which has been open for picking since 1905.
 Today, they use those apples for award-winning hard ciders (some of the best in the country!), cider donuts, AND pick-your-own!
 Enjoy their ciders on the deck overlooking the orchard or in the taproom, then explore the rows of trees, meet the goats, and pick up unique local gifts and art.

-In Cambridge, don’t forget to explore the shops and galleries along Main Street.
-Battenkill Books, just a few doors down from the brewery, has something for every kind of reader, including a great selection about the local area and its history!
+Nearby, Cambridge is home to Autumn’s Harvest Vineyard (what a perfect name for the season), who offer a variety of wine options, from dry to sweet, as well as a selection of hard cider!
+Don’t forget to explore the shops and galleries along Main Street.
+Battenkill Books, has something for every kind of reader, including a great selection about the local area and its history!

 On the northern end of the county, visit Springbrook Hollow Distillery and Battle Hill Brewing Company, both in Fort Ann.
 And while you’re there, add some seasonal scares to your day at Boo Town!